NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/U/unending-youth.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "unending-youth"
 aliases: "Unending Youth"
 source: "Pathfinder Lost Omens Legends"
 pg: ""
-rarity: ""
+rarity: "Rare"
 trait01: "contract"
 trait02: "invested"
 trait03: "magical"
-trait04: "rare"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "You cease aging, and if you were older than young adult in age, you become a young adult again.
 You gain a +4 status bonus to saves against death effects and resistance to void damage equal to half your level.
 Once per day, from any distance, Abrogail Thrune II can recite a mandatory appearance clause in your Thrune contract as a 3-action activity to summon you to her side, where you are _controlled_ by Abrogail for 1 minute before you return.  **Activate** `pf2:2` Command  **Frequency** once per day  * * *  **Effect** You recite a hold harmless provision from your Thrune contract.
 Reduce your doomed value to 0.
 Abrogail Thrune II is immediately made aware that you have used this ability."
 powerTitle1:
 actionEconomy1:
 type1: